Make Your Own Veggie Plate

 Are you ready to make yourself a delicious and easy veggie plate?
 Let’s get started!

-We all know that vegetables are good for us but sometimes some of us don’t want to eat them.
-I have to confess that I am not one of them, I love my vegetables!
+We all know that vegetables are good for us, but sometimes, some don’t want to eat them.
+I must confess that I am not one of them, I love my vegetables!
 But as a registered dietitian nutritionist, I like being able to help everyone enjoy ways to add them to their daily routine!

-One way to do this is by a mini veggie plate for snack time.
+One way to do this is by making a mini veggie plate for snack time.
 I wanted to make these veggie trays a little different, a little fun and tasty!
-I hope that you like some of these ideas so much that you will make them to take to work, eat on the weekend and even serve at a party!
-You can make a plant-based meal for a vegetarian or vegan option too!
+I hope you like some of these ideas so much that you will make them to take to work, eat on the weekend, and even serve at a party!
+You can also make a plant-based meal for a vegetarian or vegan option!

 What Are the Makings of a Veggie Plate

-1. When we think of a veggie tray we often think about the typical carrot, cauliflower and broccoli tray and there is nothing wrong with that!
-However, I wanted to create and share some ideas with fresh produce that is in season so you can visit your local farmers’ market or garden.
+- When we think of a veggie tray, we often think of the typical carrot, cauliflower, and broccoli tray, and there is nothing wrong with that!
+However, I wanted to create and share some ideas about fresh produce in season so you can visit your local farmers’ market or garden.
 Take a look at these three veggie tray ideas!

-These vegetable trays have been inspired from around the world if you have not had a chance to visit, you can at least eat like you have been there!
-With this collection of recipes, you can make one thing, mix and match or make the entire veggie tray concept!
+These vegetable trays have been inspired by around the world.
+If you have not had a chance to visit, you can at least eat like you have been there!
+With this collection of recipes, you can make one thing, mix and match, or create the entire veggie tray concept!

-A mezze platter is a delicious tray of savory items as an appetizer that is popular in Turkey, Israel, Greece, Lebanon and other Middle Eastern cultures.
-An eggplant, tahini (which is sesame seed butter) and lemon juice makes a delicious dip for crackers or raw vegetables.
-This dip is called Baba Ghanoush which is made a little different and spelled different depending on the country of origin.
+A mezze platter is a delicious tray of savory items as an appetizer popular in Turkey, Israel, Greece, Lebanon, and other Middle Eastern cultures.
+An eggplant, tahini (sesame seed butter), and lemon juice make a delicious dip for crackers or raw vegetables.
+This dip is called Baba Ghanoush, spelled differently and made a little differently depending on the country of origin.

 Menu Ideas for Deliciously Different Veggie Plates

-Even though these veggie plate ideas are made for one, you can easily increase servings for how many people you desire.
-Try these yummy dips for veggie trays also!
+Even though these veggie plate ideas are made for one, you can quickly increase the servings for however many people you desire.
+Try these yummy dips for veggie trays, too!
 You can also make them for a tasty lunch!

 1. Mezze Platter for One

-Pita triangles (cut 1/2 pita circles into 4 small triangles)
+Pita triangles (cut 1/2 pita circles into four small triangles)

 1/3 cup Baba Ghanoush Dip (see recipe below)